Skip to content

 kubectl get pod security-test -n upgrade-test

-In a real scenario, you would run a security benchmarking tool like kube-bench against your nodes to ensure the new components are configured securely.
+In a real scenario, you would run a security benchmarking tool such as kube-bench against your nodes to ensure the new components are configured securely.
+This lab keeps the command as an explicit reminder because benchmark execution depends on the lab environment.

 Terminal window